david-why/ti84plusce-prgms/README.md

 After you have that installed, run `make` in one of the programs' directory.

 You should see the 8xp file in the `bin` directory, just transfer that to your calc with TI Connect CE or TiLP.

+## Liscense
+Umm...
+I have NO IDEA how this works.
+So do whatever you want with this code.
+I guess.